Milwaukee Bucks

 The Don Nelson era (1976–1987)

 The 1980s Bucks never reached the NBA Finals.
-The era’s signature failure was the 1983 Eastern Conference Finals loss to Julius Erving’s Philadelphia 76ers in five games; Philadelphia went on to win the championship in the “Fo, Fo, Fo” four-four-four run.
+The era’s signature failure was the 1983 Eastern Conference Finals loss to Julius Erving’s Philadelphia 76ers in five games; Philadelphia went on to win the championship in the “Fo, Fo, Fo” sweep run.
+In 1983, the Bucks also became the first team in NBA history to sweep the Boston Celtics in a playoff series.
 Nelson resigned in November 1987 and was succeeded by Del Harris.

 The Ray Allen and Glenn Robinson era (1996–2003)

 The 1990s Bucks made the playoffs only three times.
 Glenn Robinson was drafted first overall in 1994 but did not lead a deep playoff run.
 Ray Allen was drafted fifth overall in 1996 and made four All-Star teams in Milwaukee before being traded to Seattle in February 2003.
-The 2000–01 Bucks, coached by George Karl, with Allen, Robinson, Sam Cassell, and Tim Thomas, went 52–30 and reached the Eastern Conference Finals, losing to Allen Iverson’s Philadelphia 76ers in seven games.
+The 2000–01 Bucks, coached by George Karl, with Allen, Robinson, Sam Cassell, and Tim Thomas, went 52–30, won their first division title in fifteen years, and reached the Eastern Conference Finals, losing to Allen Iverson’s Philadelphia 76ers in seven games.
 It was the franchise’s deepest playoff run of the post-Kareem era.

 The Giannis Antetokounmpo era (2013–present)